Applied-Scientific-Research/Omega2D/README.md

 ## To do
 Tasks to consider or implement:

-* Support multiple body rotation by augmenting only the required blocks in the BEM calculation
 * Convert all angles (except in GUI) to radians
 * How awesome would it be to show the flow as a time-consistent LIC image?
 See UFLIC (Shen & Kao, IEEE ToVaCG 1999)
-* Support body rotation by precalculating the surface sheet strengths necessary to account for the motion of the enclosed body
 * Add inlet and outlet surfaces to push flow around - the BC is that normal flow must equal some number
 * Consider adding base64 encoding to vtk output files, maybe with [this](https://github.com/tplgy/cppcodec)
 * Add airfoils - read them from a text file or generate them algorithmically - this means enabling Kutta points (reactive Points)